-2. Questionnaire Design
+2. QUESTIONNAIRE DESIGN

 The 1990s represented a period of significant change in the way economists elicit expectations through surveys.
-Traditionally researchers measured expectations through verbal and qualitative questions, asking respondents whether they expect that an event will occur or not, or asking whether they think it is 'very likely,' 'fairly likely,' 'not too likely,' or 'not at all likely' that a specific event will occur.
-In addition to the limited information captured due to the coarseness of choice options or due to an inability to express uncertainty altogether, a major drawback of this traditional approach concerns the lack of inter- and intra-personal comparability of responses.
+Traditionally, researchers have measured expectations through verbal and qualitative questions, asking respondents whether they expect that an event will occur or not, or asking whether they think it is "very likely," "fairly likely," "not too likely," or "not at all likely" that a specific event will occur.
+In addition to the limited information captured owing to the coarseness of choice options or to the lack of means for expressing uncertainty altogether, a major drawback of this traditional approach concerns the lack of inter- and intrapersonal comparability of responses.

-Led and inspired by the work of Charles Manski, himself building on the early work of Juster (1966) and a longer tradition of collecting such data in cognitive psychology, economists began to elicit probabilistic expectations during the 1990s.
-It quickly became clear that, with some guidance, survey respondents were able and willing to answer probabilistic expectations questions.
-Moreover, with a fixed numerical scale, responses are interpersonally comparable, and have been found to be better predictors of outcomes.
-A growing number of large scale surveys in the U.S. and abroad now use probabilistic formats to elicit expectations for a wide range of events, and these formats have also been successfully implemented in surveys associated with laboratory and field experiments, including several conducted in less developed countries.
+Led and inspired by the work of Charles Manski, who in turn built on the early work of Juster (1966) and a longer tradition of collecting such data in cognitive psychology, economists began to elicit probabilistic expectations during the 1990s.
+It quickly became clear that, with some guidance, survey respondents are able and willing to answer probabilistic expectations questions.5 Moreover, with a fixed numerical scale, responses are interpersonally comparable and have been found to be better predictors of outcomes.
+A growing number of large-scale surveys in the United States and abroad now use probabilistic formats to elicit expectations for a wide range of events, and these formats have also been successfully implemented in surveys associated with laboratory and field experiments, including several conducted in less developed countries.
 Manski (2004) reviews research eliciting probabilistic expectations in surveys and assesses the state of the art at that time.
-Delavande (2011, 2014) provides a more recent review.
+Delavande (2014) and Delavande, Giné, and McKenzie (2011) provide a more recent review.